 You set your own personal sensitivity level to match your specific skin type and color, and the rest of the work is done as you wear it.
 The inexpensive bracelet helps you optimize vitamin D from the sun while preventing overexposure, and has been approved by the Vitamin D Council for that purpose.

 Oh, and you can forget about charging.
-The battery is encased in the SunFriend and is good for up to 3 years.
+The battery the is encased in the SunFriend is good for up to 3 years.

-Originally a Kickstarter backer project, CliMate is a tiny, cloud-shaped tracker that measures humidity, ultraviolet light and temperature of your immediate environment.
+Originally a Kickstarter backer project, CliMate is a tiny, cloud-shaped tracker that measures humidity, UV light and temperature of your immediate environment.
 It can be kept on a stand inside a room or worn on a lanyard outside your clothing or bag.
-Based on your pre-entered information and the readings it receives, it will send you alerts that tell you when to put on sunscreen if you are outdoors.
+Based on your pre-entered information and the readings it receives, it will send you alerts telling you when to slap on some suncream.

 Now a few years old, Netatmo June adds a fashion touch to sun exposure monitoring.
 Prepped with personalized information about your skin tone, this piece of jewelry measures ultra-violet exposure throughout the day and communicates with your smartphone so you get real-time advice about how to keep your skin safe.